franzvill/franzvill/README.md

 # Hi, I'm Francesco

-AI/ML Engineer based in Italy.
+AI/ML Engineer based in Geneva.
 I build tools and systems across the full AI stack — from fine-tuning and RAG to multi-agent orchestration and production deployment.

 ## What I Build